-How to secure a wheelchair into a van
+How to secure a wheelchair into a van (9 steps)

 Follow the steps below to safely secure a wheelchair into a van.

-- Apply the wheelchair brakes.
+2. Apply the wheelchair brakes.
 If the wheelchair is powered, turn the power off.

-- Extend the belt to hook it onto the frame of the wheelchair.
+4. Extend the belt to hook it onto the frame of the wheelchair.
 Do not attach the restraint to removable parts of the wheelchair such as arm rests or leg rests.
 The restraint strap should be at a 45° angle.

-- Tighten the restraints using the retractor’s tightening knob to ensure the wheelchair is secured and cannot move.
+7. Tighten the restraints using the retractor’s tightening knob to ensure the wheelchair is secured and cannot move.
 If your vehicle comes with ratchet-style restraints, carefully tighten the straps to prevent damage from overtightening.

-- Secure the lap belt over the passenger’s pelvic area.
+8. Secure the lap belt over the passenger’s pelvic area.
 The strap should be secured into the floor at a 45° angle.

-- Secure the shoulder restraint belt over the passenger’s hip and shoulder.
+9. Secure the shoulder restraint belt over the passenger’s hip and shoulder.
 Ensure that it is not too tight at the passenger’s neck.

-Securing a wheelchair van– Do’s:
+Securing a wheelchair into a van–do’s

-- Always face the wheelchair passenger forwards
+- Always face the wheelchair passenger forward

 - Check that the lap and shoulder belts do not restrict passenger movement/blood flow

-Securing a wheelchair van– Don’ts:
+Securing a wheelchair into a van–don’ts

 - Do not attach restraints to removable parts of the wheelchair such as arm rests or leg rests